percona/pmm-doc/docs/details/commands/pmm-agent.md

 debug: false
 trace: false
 ````
-As you can see above behavior for --paths-base was the same, but paths for all exporters were overwritten by --paths-exporter_base flag.
+As could be seen above the behavior for the `--paths-base` was the same, but paths for all exporters were overwritten by the `--paths-exporter_base` flag.

 **Summary:**
 Flag `--paths-base` will set path for all exporters and tools, but each one could be overridden by specific flag (like `--paths-mongodb_exporter`, `--paths-pt-mysql-summary` and etc).